sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### fields (optional)

 This parameter specifies, which fields do we want in API's response.
-It can be used with `GET` and `POST` requests, but is usually mor useful with `GET` requests.
+It can be used with `GET` requests to narrow down the data in response.
 The parameter should be given in the following format `fields=<field_names_separated_by_comma>`, where field names are the keys form data dictionaries.

+If `fields` parameter is not provided, all possible fields will be returned.

 If an invalid field is requested, an error will be returned.